StabilityNexus/hodlCoin-Website/README.md

-hodlCoin is a financial game where you buy a token whose price has been mathematically proven to always go up!
+The price has been mathematically proven to always go up!

 * [Read the paper](https://eprint.iacr.org/2023/1029)
 * [Play the game](https://app.hodlcoin.co.in)